swimmingly/yodrew.github.io/index.md

 ### a complete manual

 Hygienic darkroom retreating consists of resting in an absolutely dark room for days, alone, with food.
 Why do this?
-To take refuge from the sensory over-stimulation of civilized existence and recover psychic balance.
+To recover psychic balance by taking refuge from the sensory over-stimulation of civilized existence.

 This seemingly trivial contrast can lead to a remarkable and lasting restoration of your well-being, making the darkroom a powerful tool.